-Moreover, lack of sufficiently qualified staff is serious problem in NWRA-SB.
-Relatively qualified staff of current tends to be contracted and employed by donor funded project/program.
-There seems to be necessity to review staff remembrance/salary and to introduce an improved incentive mechanism through pay rises and promotion based on performance-based staff evaluation system.
+Moreover, lack of sufficiently qualified staff is a serious problem in NWRA-SB.
+It is reported that 50% of NWRA-SB staff, or 20 staff out of 40 staff in total, is still under contract basis for the particular assignments under donor-funded project/program.
+Thus, relatively qualified staff of current tends to be contracted and employed by donor funded project/program, while it is often said and may be true that other qualified staff in NWRA-SB is looking for employment in the private sector.
+There seems to be necessity to review staff remembrance/salary, and to introduce an improved incentive mechanism through pay raises and promotion based on performance-based staff evaluation system.